vectordotdev/timber-ruby/README.md

 ## What is Timber?

+Timber is an all-encompassing logging solution built specifically for applications.
+No complicated interfaces, parsing rules, or setup.
+Just simple, highly tuned ruby logging that actually saves you time and makes you more productive.

+## How is Timber different?

+Timber was built specifically for application developers, not sys-ops engineers.
+It's focused, and it knows about your application and all of the event it generates.
+This means Timber can make assumptions and polish the experience in ways other's can't.
+This translates into a simple,

+polish the experience in ways other's cant.

+Timber was built specifically for applications with a focus on making your logs highly useful with as little setup as possible.

+Timber's fundamental difference is that it structures your logs from within your application, instead of being reactionary and parsing them.

+Timber is different approach to logging.
+It's all encompassing logging solution built specifically for applications.
+It turns your application logs into rich structured events and provides a beautiful and fast console

+no complicated interfaces, no brittle parsing rules, just simple straight forward logging that saves you time and makes you more productive.

+Timber is an all encompassing logging solution that makes logs useful.
+Logs that save you time and make you more productive, not the other way around.

+Timber is an all encompassing approach to logging: from the data being logged to the application used to access your logs.

+Timber was created out of frustration.
+Logging is awfully antiquated and not well suites for modern distributes parallelized applications.

+timber believes the usefulness of logging starts with the data being logged, not parsing.

+and provide a design designed to maximize productivity with this data structure.

 Accessing our application logs used to make us cringe.
 It was a time consuming, frustrating, and often fruitless process.
 If you were like us, it went something like this: